Skip to main content

 Some of your most important OKRs belong to your human resources (HR) department around key responsibilities such as recruiting, development, and retention.

-In this article, we explain the what OKRs are, how you can use them at your company, and provide some examples of OKRs for HR.
+In this article, I explain what OKRs are, how you can use them at your company, and provide some examples of OKRs for HR.

 What Are Objectives And Key Results (OKRs)?

-OKR is a goal-setting framework, pioneered by Intel then Google, that has been found to be effective at setting ambitious goals and tracking progress.
+OKR is a goal-setting framework, pioneered by Intel and then Google, used to set company, team, and individual goals and track progress.

-Normally set quarterly, but sometimes annually, each objective put forth must be broken down into measurable key results.
+Normally set quarterly, but sometimes bi-annually or annually, each objective put forth must be broken down into measurable key results.
 The formula is this:

 Objective (a personal, team, or business goal) measured by these key results (typically three or more).